-The Program to Advance Training in Health & Sciences (PATHS) is an 11-month program that provides undergraduate students or recent graduates with a transformative learning experience to support their goal of applying for and earning an MD, MD/PhD, or PhD in the biomedical sciences.
-Students will be given access to critical online and in-person conversations, trainings, information, role models, mentors, tools, and resources specifically tailored to their future advanced degree track.
+The Program to Advance Training in Health & Sciences (PATHS) is a 10-month program that provides undergraduate students or recent graduates with a transformative learning experience to support their goal of applying for and earning an MD, MD/PhD, or PhD in the biomedical sciences.
+Students will be given access to critical online conversations, trainings, information, role models, mentors, tools, and resources specifically tailored to their future advanced degree track.

 Program Benefits and Expectations

 Students will be divided into three tracks according to the advanced degree (MD, MD/PhD, and PhD) they are committed to pursuing.
 Each advanced degree track will have 20 students, for a total of 60 students in the entire cohort.

 All students in each track will have the following benefits and expectations: